-3.3 Optical properties of CuO NWs
+3.3 Optical Properties of CuO NWs

-Generally, the optical properties of the film studied depend on many factors like crystal structure, incident photon energy, film thickness, and film surface morphology [28].
+Generally, the optical properties of the film depend on many factors such as crystal structure, incident photon energy, film thickness, and film surface morphology [28].
 The optical gap of CuO NWs was calculated using Eq.
 1 [35]:

-$$(hv) = \beta (hv - Eg)^n / \alpha \qquad (1)$$
+$$(hv) = \beta (hv - Eg)^n / \alpha \tag{1}$$

 Where hv is the incident photon energy, α is the absorption coefficient, β is a material dependent constant and Eg is the optical energy gap.
 The value of n depends on the nature of the transition.
 This value takes 1/2, 3/2, 2 or 3 for direct allowed, direct forbidden, indirect allowed indirect forbidden transitions respectively[36].
-The usual method of determining Eg involves plotting (α hv)^{1/n} versus hv.
+The usual method of determining Eg involves plotting (α hu)^{1/n} versus hv.

-Figure 4 (a and b) shows the relation of CuO NWs transmittance versus the wavelength, synthesized at 500°C for 6h and 8h in atmospheric air.
+Figure 4(a) and 4(b) shows the relation of CuO NWs transmittance versus the wavelength, synthesized at 500°C for 6h and 8h in atmospheric air.
 The average transmittance of both curves is found around 60-80% in visible and IR regions (500nm-1100nm) and higher.
-The insets in Fig. 4a and b display the relation between $(\alpha h v)^2$ and the photon energy (hv) for which its oxidized at 500°C for 6h and 8h in atmospheric air, respectively.
+The insets in Figure 4(a) and 4(b) display the relation between $(\alpha h \upsilon)^2$ and the photon energy (h υ) for which its oxidized at 500°C for 6h and 8h in atmospheric air, respectively.
 The direct energy gap values of 2.1 and 1.6 eV for Cu2O and CuO NWs were calculated respectively.
-These low band gap values are exhibited a broadband photoresponse in the visible / IR region.
-The obtainedband gap values for Cu2O and CuO are within the ranges of (2.10 eV - 2.61 eV) and (1.20-2.10eV)as reported [37,38] respectively.
-These optical properties are in a good agreement compared with other reported results [28, 39].
+These low band gap values exhibite a broadband photo response in the visible/ IR region.
+The obtained band gap values for Cu2O and CuO are within the ranges of (2.10eV - 2.61eV) and (1.20 eV - 2.10eV) respectively as reported by [37,38].These optical properties are in a good agreement with reported results from other studies [28, 39].

-Fig. 4 (a) Transmittance for CuO NWs synthesized at 500°C for 6h(a) and 8h (b).
+Figure 4. (a) Transmittance for CuO NWs synthesized at 500°C for 6h(a) and 8h (b).
 The insets are represent a corresponding energy gap calculations.